brampat/brampat.github.io/2019-09-26_Global_AppSec/Day_1.md

   * Selenium
   * Postman

-ZAP passive scanner has: PII scanner (for creditcards)
+ZAP passive scanner has: PII scanner (for data like credit cards)
 * Helps to find Security requirements that are not listed

 ZEST is a graphical scripting engine to do security testing